 3. Listen to the weather forecast.
 Know the risks and plan accordingly when running/marching during humid conditions regardless of the temperature.
 Heat-related illnesses are life threatening conditions.
 Adjust your pace and hydration plan accordingly.

 4. Develop and implement your individual plan for hydration.
 Be prepared to adjust your plan given the weather conditions and how you are feeling during the event.

 5. If you experience or feel you are about to experience a medical problem, ask for help immediately.
 It is foolish and dangerous to proceed despite warning symptoms.

 6. Help your fellow participants.

-> Drink plenty of liquids – DRINK BOTH WATER AND SPORTS DRINKS.
+Drink plenty of liquids – DRINK BOTH WATER AND SPORTS DRINKS.
 Do not drink only water.
-Both water and sports drinks are available at the water points.
 If you march and sweat for a long time and drink only water, you can dilute your body’s electrolytes, which can lead to weakness, nausea and confusion.
 Remember, by the time you are thirsty, it’s too late!

-> For more information on preventing heat injury, visit the U.S. Army Center for Health Promotion and Preventive Medicine website.
+For more information on preventing heat injury, visit the U.S. Army Center for Health Promotion and Preventive Medicine website.